Qingcsai/Qingcsai.github.io/_pages/cv.md

 * **CUHK, HKUST, PolyU**, 2018.10

 # Scholarship
-* The Second Prize Scholarship, 2020.10
+* The Second Prize Scholarship, 2019.10
 * The Second Prize of Goodix Technology Scholarship, 2018.12
 * National Scholarship of Encouragement, 2017.11

 # Awards

-* The 3rd Place of the “Sailing Month” Automation Control Competition of SCUT, 2017.05
+* Outstanding cadres of the Communist Youth League, 2019.05
 * Meritorious Winner of Mathematical Contest In Modeling, 2018.04
-* Outstanding cadres of the Communist Youth League, 2019.05
+* The 3rd Place of the “Sailing Month” Automation Control Competition of SCUT, 2017.05

 # Social Activities